Updated April 10, 2021

 - Heed all official warnings and remain vigilant while traveling.
 Refer to the latest updates from The Centers for Disease Control and Prevention (CDC) and U.S. Department of State to help decrease the spread of COVID-19.
 Check the CDC’s Covid-19 data tracker, municipal and state health departments and local news for updates on coronavirus cases and continue to do so while on the road.

 - Check in advance on travel restrictions for each destination you plan to visit.
-Many states, counties, cities and countries still have travel restrictions in place.
+Many states, counties, cities and countries still have travel mandates and/or restrictions in place.
 AAA has developed an interactive TripTik map with COVID-19 travel restrictions.
 Just click on the destination you’d like to visit for the latest information.
 AAA’s US & Canada COVID-19 Travel Restrictions Map at TripTik.AAA.com. (visit AAA.com/covidmap)

 - Book your lodging, camping and rental car in advance.
 Many providers are limiting the number of guests and/or allowing more time between guests, so availabilities will likely be reduced.